m3rchant-man/No-JS-LLM-Chat/README.md

-# Zero JavaScript Chat Application with OpenRouter AI
+# No-JS-LLM-Chat

-A non-streaming AI chat application built with Spring Boot and OpenRouter that demonstrates how to create web applications with **absolutely zero JavaScript** - not even HTMX or any JavaScript libraries.
+A zero JavaScript LLM chat application built with Spring Boot and OpenRouter that demonstrates how to create web applications with **absolutely zero JavaScript** - not even HTMX or any JavaScript libraries.

 ## Features